trevclaridge/trevclaridge.com/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 # Use Case

-In the post before this one, I talked a bit about my process in migrating my notes on my current game design project to GitHub.
+In the post before this one, I talked a bit about my process and reasoning in migrating my notes on my current game design project to GitHub.
 This comes with a variety of benefits, one of which led me down a rabbit hole that, admittedly, shaved a few years off my life.

 ```yaml
 # This action generates a PDF from all of the game's writing.